Thinking about a Yosemite National Park camping trip? If you are, get your facts about Yosemite here first and plan accordingly.

 - Air mattress

-- Pump for air mattress
+- Pump for an air mattress

 - Sleeping pad/self-inflating mattress

 - Water container/jug (2-3 gallon minimum)